 For unpaid bills, you may be able to claim relief for an identified bad debt, but you cannot claim relief for a general provision based on expectations of how many customers will not pay.
 Claiming bad debt relief does not stop you trying to obtain payment.
 Smaller businesses may account for VAT on a cash balance and may soon be able to do so for income tax also.
 These cash accounting systems provide bad debt relief at source.

 Smaller businesses (but not companies) are permitted to account for their business profits on a cash basis, which essentially means that income and expenses are accounted for only as they are paid.
-The business must have income of less than the VAT threshold at the end of the tax year (£85,000 for the year ended 5 April 2018) and not be subject to one of the exclusions.
+The business must have income of less than £150,000 and not be subject to one of the exclusions.
 Accounting on a cash basis can make life simpler for a new business starting out, but the profit figures produced can be more subject to significant fluctuations and therefore may prove of limited use in securing, for example, a bank loan or a mortgage.

 If the limitation of liability is an important consideration, then a limited company may be the right solution - but do bear in mind that banks and other creditors often require personal guarantees from directors for company borrowings, so the owners or directors of the business may in fact bear the liabilities of the business out of their personal assets.

 Trading through a limited company can be an effective way of sheltering profits as the rates of corporation tax on profits are generally lower than those applying to unincorporated businesses which can be 47% (including 2% class 4 national insurance contributions) or more.
 Although profits paid out in the form of salaries, bonuses, or dividends will normally be taxable at top rates (with quite punitive amount of national insurance contributions in addition), profits retained in the company are taxed in 2018/19 at 19%.